Waveflow: boundary-conditioned normalizing flows applied to fermionic wavefunctions: Methods

-As described in section \ref{sec:electronicWavefunction}, a fermionic wave function needs to be antisymmetric.
-If we do not enforce this symmetry onto our Ansatz, we can get lower energies than would be found in nature, and we cannot train the model with the VQMC objective anymore.
-Unfortunately, the usual way of enforcing antisymmetry, using the slater determinant, does not work for normalizing flows since the functional form of normalizing flows does not permit addition or subtraction.
-We are getting around this issue by only training the model on the \textit{fundamental domain} of the permutation operator and enforcing the necessary boundary conditions \cite{klimyk2007antisymmetric}.
-To define the fundamental domain, let us first define the orbit of a point under a group as: \begin{definition}[Orbit] Let $G$ be a group that acts on a space $X$.
-Then we define the orbit of a point $x \in X$ as $\text{Orb}_G(x) := \{g \cdot x| g \in G \}$ \end{definition} Then we can define the fundamental domain of $G$ as: \begin{definition}[Fundamental Domain] Let $G$ be a group that acts on a space $X$, and let $S \subset X$ be a closed subset of $X$.
-Then we call $S$ the fundamental domain of $G$ if
+We begin by introducing two key concepts from group theory that are essential for enforcing antisymmetry to the Waveflow ansatz. \begin{definition}[Orbit] Let $G$ be a group that acts on a space $X$.
+The orbit of a point $x \in X$ is defined as \eqsplit{ \mathrm{Orb}_G(x) := \{g \cdot x| g \in G \}. } \end{definition} \begin{definition}[Fundamental domain] Let $G$ be a group that acts on a space $X$, and let $S \subset X$ be a closed subset of $X$.
+Then we call $S$ the fundamental domain of $G$ if for all $x,y \in S$,

-\end{definition} Intuitively, $S$ is the "symmetry cell" of a symmetry group, so we can reach any other point in $X$ just by applying symmetry operations.
-Put yet another way, by defining a (anti)symmetric function on its fundamental domain, it is defined for the entire space. \\ Let us now get specific and consider the fundamental domain of the group $\textbf{P}$ of permutation operators $P_\sigma$ that act on a function $\psi(x_0, x_1,...,x_{n-1})$ the following way

-where $\sigma$ represents a specific permutation.
-Then the fundamental domain of $\textbf{P}$ is given by: \begin{theorem} $S = \{x_0 \leq x_1 \leq .... \leq x_{n-1}\| x_0,...,x_{n-1} \in \R\}$ is a fundamental domain of $\textbf{P}$ on $\R^n$ \end{theorem} In other words, we pick one specific ordering of the dimensions.
-It is clear that any other ordering can be reached by permuting the dimensions.
-Thus, $S$ is a fundamental domain of $\textbf{P}$.
-In \ref{sec:electronicWavefunction}, we have described that a fermionic wave function needs to be antisymmetric.
-If we want to define our wave function only on the fundamental domain, to make it continous we have to impose the additional boundary condition \cite{klimyk2007antisymmetric}: